clvoloshin/RL_Algos/research/slitherin/README.md

 ### More generalizable
 *Note: all of the matrices shown are rotated by 90 degrees around the center of the matrix so that they match the images.
 In reality (in system memory), they are in unrotated form.*

-While before we converted the RGB state of the world to grayscale and used that, here we do something that generalizes beyond color and will (in my hope) work well in describing multi-snake state:
+While before I converted the RGB state of the world to grayscale and used that, here I do something that generalizes beyond color and will (in my hope) work well in describing multi-snake state:

 Consider the rendering of the SnakeWorld as: